Waking up early with the sounds of city traffic made me realize that Jodphur is not so much different than Delhi.

 They have a whole selection of good spices.
 And you’ll probably still pay a lot less than in a local shop in your country.
 I bought Saffron here for a price that was 2-3 times cheaper than in Belgium.

 Expect to pay a little more than in the smaller shops or market stalls in Rajasthan and the rest of India.
 But you’ll get quality spices to bring back home with you.
 The spice shopkeepers can also show and explain the common spice scams.
 Like the fake saffron scam.
-It’s interesting to see.
+It’s interesting to see and it adds up to the list of pros and cons of travel in India.